 Register to receive a free U.S. Market Report Suite for Dental Materials report synopsis and brochure

-The overall U.S. dental material market is projected to experience modest growth over the forecast period, largely limited by the emergence of intraoral scanners.
+The latest market report from iData Research indicates that the overall U.S. dental material market is projected to experience modest growth over the forecast period, largely limited by the emergence of intraoral scanners.
 Although digitization is yet to become widespread, it has already impacted the dental material market, particularly towards impression and temporary restorative materials.
 As digital impression taking scanners are becoming more affordable and popular, the need for dental impression and temporary restorative materials is dwindling.
-Despite the gradual digitization of dental offices, this trend will still put short term pressure on both the prices and unit sales.
+How this research and potential innovation will impact the dental materials market is difficult to measure based on the circumstance, but generally a decrease in treatment costs could affect the market size in a negative way.

 For Further Information